HanLabUNLV/GrASE/README.md

     *  `intersections.txt`: Final output table that contains Event and Exon counts for specific intersections only.
 This can help in understanding what counts will exist in certain sections of a venn diagram, based on the results in `summary.txt`.

         Example Venn Diagram for Exon Counts: ![Venn Diagram Example](docs/VennDiagram.jpg "Venn Diagram Example")
-    *  `DEX_to_rMATS_Events.txt`: Final output that contains DEXSeq results for the dataset with an appended column for rMATS events that match to each exon part.
+    *  `DEX_to_(rMATS/MAJIQ)_Events.txt`: Final output that contains DEXSeq results for the dataset with an appended column for rMATS/MAJIQ events that match to each exon part.
-    *  `rMATS_to_DEX_Exons.txt`: Final output that contains rMATS results for the dataset with an appended column for DEXSeq exon parts that match to each event.
+    *  `(rMATS/MAJIQ)_to_DEX_Exons.txt`: Final output that contains rMATS/MAJIQ results for the dataset with an appended column for DEXSeq exon parts that match to each event.
-    *  `Mapped.ExonsToEvents.txt`: Final output that contains each DEXSeq exon part in the dataset, mapped to each rMATS event that spans the exon part.
-Results from both DEXSeq and rMATS are shown for each row.
+    *  `Mapped.ExonsToEvents.txt`: Final output that contains each DEXSeq exon part in the dataset, mapped to each rMATS/MAJIQ event that spans the exon part.
+Results from both DEXSeq and rMATS/MAJIQ are shown for each row.
-    *  `Mapped.EventsToExons.txt`: Final output that contains each rMATS event in the dataset, mapped to each DEXSeq exon part that spans the event.
-Results from both rMATS and DEXSeq are shown for each row.
+    *  `Mapped.EventsToExons.txt`: Final output that contains each rMATS/MAJIQ event in the dataset, mapped to each DEXSeq exon part that spans the event.
+Results from both rMATS/MAJIQ and DEXSeq are shown for each row.

 * `grase_results/results/SplicingEvents` contains the output files that informed our Exon counts in `summary.txt`
-    *  `DexSigEvents.txt`: Mapped table that shows each rMATS event that has at least one significant DEXSeq exon part.
-A significant DEXSeq exon part with its padj value, as well as the rMATS event it maps to (with its FDR value), is shown for each row.
+    *  `DexSigEvents.txt`: Mapped table that shows each rMATS/MAJIQ event that has at least one significant DEXSeq exon part.
+A significant DEXSeq exon part with its padj value, as well as the rMATS/MAJIQ event it maps to (with its sig value), is shown for each row.
-    *  `DexTestedEvents.txt`: Mapped table that shows each rMATS event that has at least one tested DEXSeq exon part.
-A tested DEXSeq exon part with its padj value, as well as the rMATS event it maps to (with its FDR value), is shown for each row.
+    *  `DexTestedEvents.txt`: Mapped table that shows each rMATS/MAJIQ event that has at least one tested DEXSeq exon part.
+A tested DEXSeq exon part with its padj value, as well as the rMATS/MAJIQ event it maps to (with its sig value), is shown for each row.
-    *  `rMATS_Sig__DexSigEvents.txt`: Mapped table that shows each significant rMATS event that has at least one significant DEXSeq exon part.
-A significant DEXSeq exon part with its padj value, as well as the significant rMATS event it maps to (with its FDR value), is shown for each row.
+    *  `(rMATS/MAJIQ)_Sig__DexSigEvents.txt`: Mapped table that shows each significant rMATS/MAJIQ event that has at least one significant DEXSeq exon part.
+A significant DEXSeq exon part with its padj value, as well as the significant rMATS/MAJIQ event it maps to (with its sig value), is shown for each row.
-    *  `rMATS_Sig__DexTestedEvents.txt`: Mapped table that shows each significant rMATS event that has at least one tested DEXSeq exon part.
-A tested DEXSeq exon part with its padj value, as well as the significant rMATS event it maps to (with its FDR value), is shown for each row.
+    *  `(rMATS/MAJIQ)_Sig__DexTestedEvents.txt`: Mapped table that shows each significant rMATS/MAJIQ event that has at least one tested DEXSeq exon part.
+A tested DEXSeq exon part with its padj value, as well as the significant rMATS/MAJIQ event it maps to (with its sig value), is shown for each row.
-    *  `rMATS_SigEvents.txt`: Mapped table that shows each significant rMATS event.
-A DEXSeq exon part with its padj value, as well as the significant rMATS event it maps to (with its FDR value), is shown for each row.
+    *  `(rMATS/MAJIQ)_SigEvents.txt`: Mapped table that shows each significant rMATS/MAJIQ event.
+A DEXSeq exon part with its padj value, as well as the significant rMATS/MAJIQ event it maps to (with its sig value), is shown for each row.
-    *  `rMATS_Tested__DexSigEvents.txt`: Mapped table that shows each tested rMATS event that has at least one significant DEXSeq exon part.
-A significant DEXSeq exon part with its padj value, as well as the tested rMATS event it maps to (with its FDR value), is shown for each row.
+    *  `(rMATS/MAJIQ)_Tested__DexSigEvents.txt`: Mapped table that shows each tested rMATS/MAJIQ event that has at least one significant DEXSeq exon part.
+A significant DEXSeq exon part with its padj value, as well as the tested rMATS/MAJIQ event it maps to (with its sig value), is shown for each row.
-    *  `rMATS_Tested__DexTestedEvents.txt`: Mapped table that shows each tested rMATS event that has at least one tested DEXSeq exon part.
-A tested DEXSeq exon part with its padj value, as well as the tested rMATS event it maps to (with its FDR value), is shown for each row.
+    *  `(rMATS/MAJIQ)_Tested__DexTestedEvents.txt`: Mapped table that shows each tested rMATS/MAJIQ event that has at least one tested DEXSeq exon part.
+A tested DEXSeq exon part with its padj value, as well as the tested rMATS/MAJIQ event it maps to (with its sig value), is shown for each row.
-    *  `rMATS_TestedEvents.txt`: Mapped table that shows each tested rMATS event.
-A DEXSeq exon part with its padj value, as well as the tested rMATS event it maps to (with its FDR value), is shown for each row.
+    *  `(rMATS/MAJIQ)_TestedEvents.txt`: Mapped table that shows each tested rMATS/MAJIQ event.
+A DEXSeq exon part with its padj value, as well as the tested rMATS/MAJIQ event it maps to (with its sig value), is shown for each row.

 ### Supplementary Results
 * `grase_results/results/ExonParts` contains the output files that informed our Events counts in `summary.txt`